TIY-Durham/2015-FALL-FEE/07--The-Last-Cascade/README.md

 _Merge your `06` branch via the Big Green Button_, then create a new _WIP Branch_ named `07--the-last-cascade` in GitHub.
 On your local machine, check out the `master` branch and `git pull` to update your local copy.
 Then check out your _new_ branch to get to work!

 Remember that `scripts.js` file with your pseudocode?
 Time to implement the JavaScript.
 You've already written out _how_ it should work, so try writing the code that will _make_ it work.
+Leave your pseudocode in on the appropriate line of code.
+If you find you need to change your code than what you originally envisioned, leave the original comment, but add a comment explaining what you changed and why.

 #### NestedAccordian